Apricot Cornmeal Cakes

 A goal of mine is to always provide balance and contrast to every dish.
 I happen to think of apricots as a dainty fruit, so it seemed only right to combine them with this hearty corn meal cake.
 The marriage of the delicate, petite apricots and the rustic cake is a match made in heaven.

-This sweet mini apricot cake recipe is a wonderful addition to any celebration, be it a July 4th picnic or an elegant summer soiree.
+This sweet Apricot Cornmeal Cakes recipe is a wonderful addition to any celebration, be it a July 4th picnic or an elegant summer soiree.

 Yield: 12-14 cakes